In 25th Amendment bid, Pelosi mulls Trump’s fitness to serve

 “My impression was their approach to how to handle this was different from mine and what I insisted we do in the Senate, which is to wear a mask and practice social distancing,” McConnell said at a campaign stop in northern Kentucky for his own reelection.

-On Friday, Pelosi along with Rep. Jamie Raskin, D-Md., a constitutional law professor, plan to roll out the legislation that would create a commission as outlined under the 25th Amendment, which was passed by Congress and ratified in 1967 as way to ensure a continuity of power in the aftermath of President John F. Kennedy’s assassination.
+On Friday, Pelosi along Raskin, a constitutional law professor, plan to roll out the legislation that would create a commission as outlined under the 25th Amendment, which was passed by Congress and ratified in 1967 as a way to ensure a continuity of power in the aftermath of President John F. Kennedy’s assassination.

 It says the vice president and a majority of principal officers of the executive departments “or of such other body as Congress” may by law provide a declaration to Congress that the president “is unable to discharge the powers and duties of his office.”
 At that point, the vice president would immediately assume the powers of acting president.

-Trump abruptly halted talksthis week on the new COVID aid package, sending the economy reeling, his GOP allies scrambling and leaving millions of Americans without additional support.
-Then he immediately reversed course and tried to kickstart talks.
+Trump halted talks this week on the new coronavirus aid package, sending the economy reeling.
+He later reversed course and has restarted talks, now saying he wants a “skinny” relief bill.

 First, Trump told the Republican leaders in Congress on Tuesday to quit negotiating on an aid package.
 By Wednesday he was trying to bring everyone back to the table for his priority items — including $1,200 stimulus checks for almost all adult Americans.